Ernie and Erica Wisner: Current work

 Ernie and Erica now spend their time touring the world teaching workshops on how to build these energy-efficient, natural heaters.
-They are also working to design and build a stove that will get an Underwriters Laboratory (UL (safety organization)) listing, which would eliminate insurance issues.
+They are also working to design and build a stove that will get an Underwriters Laboratory listing, which would eliminate insurance issues.

 The Wisners helped write the building code for Portland.

 In 2013, they were featured in a four-DVD film series produced by Paul Wheaton.
 The films cover a workshop, and are titled Fire Science, Sneaky Heat, Boom Squish, and Hot Rocket.
 Village Video produced a film with Ernie and Erica called How To Build Rocket Mass Heaters in which they again teach how to build and maintain these heaters.

 In 2015, they were featured in another 4-DVD series about rocket mass heaters, this time covering how to build 10 different styles of rocket mass heaters.

 The Wisners have written two books, The Art of Fire and The Rocket Mass Heater Builder's Guide.

 In 2017, both were instructors for an Appropriate Technology Course hosted by Paul Wheaton.
 The course was recorded and is available as a streaming video.